Pacina Tissa Pabbata Viharaya Ruins in Anuradhapura (අනුරාධපුර පාචීන තිස්ස පබ්බත විහාරය නටබුන්)

 Loading...

-Many archaeologists believe that Pabbata Vihara were built by merging with a natural rock formation.
+Many archaeologists believe that Pabbata Vihara was built by merging with a natural rock formation.
 Pabbata Vihara are built by arranging several rectangular building areas (courtyards) at different levels surrounded by water.
-In the upper courtyard itself are the four sacred buildings arranged in specific order.
+In the upper courtyard itself are the four sacred buildings arranged in a specific order.
 In the ancient architecture book ‘Manju Sri Bhashitha Vastuvidyawa” (මඤ්ජු ශ්රී භාෂිත වාස්තුවිද්යාව) written in Sanskrit, these buildings and standards are well explained.

 Ruins of the Pacina Tissa Pabbata Viharaya (Pachina Tissa Pabbata Viharaya) lie hidden from view beside the high-level sluice of the Nuwarawewa Reservoir.
-Until recently this site was referred to as the Palace of Prince Saliya due to lack of understanding of the significance of these buildings.
+Until recently this site was referred to as the Palace of Prince Saliya due to a lack of understanding of the significance of these buildings.
 At the four corners of the roughly quadrangular platform, enclosed by a large moat, are the remains of four shrines.

 There had been an elephant wall around the terrace accommodating the sacred building (Wikramagamage, 2004).

-In 1945 when the late Dr. Senarat Paranavithana was carrying out excavations at this site he came across the vestiges of an octagonal structure to the south-east corner of the temple complex.
-Commenting on the findings of this monument Paranavitana says, “… lying on the platform and debris close by were three stone carvings in relief of auspicious objects.
+In 1945 when the late Dr. Senarat Paranavithana was carrying out excavations at this site he came across the vestiges of an octagonal structure to the southeast corner of the temple complex.
+Commenting on the findings of this monument, Paranavitana says, “… lying on the platform and debris close by were three stone carvings in relief of auspicious objects.
 One had a representation of a chank, another or the double fish, and a third of an object like a stool.
 Perhaps on the platform were placed bas-relief carvings of the eight auspicious objects (in Skt. astarangala, in Sinhalese Ashtamangala)“.
-Apart from this brief note he has not revealed any other information pertaining to this discovery (Karunaratna, 1980).
+Apart from this brief note, he has not revealed any other information pertaining to this discovery (Karunaratna, 1980).

 These three auspicious objects are carved on rectangular slabs of stone.
 Although these slabs are not uniform in their dimensions, there is no doubt of the fact that they form a homogeneous group.
-Along the four sides of each of these rectangular stone slabs, there is a border roughly 2 1/2 inches in breadth, framing the symbol represented in low relief in the center.
-(Karunaratna, 1980).
+Along the four sides of each of these rectangular stone slabs, there is a border roughly 2 1/2 inches in breadth, framing the symbol represented in low relief in the center (Karunaratna, 1980).
 The five slabs with the remaining symbols of Ashtamangala have not been discovered.

 References